Science Horizons Youth Internship Program

 - For-profit organizations such as small businesses, corporations, and industry associations;

 - Local organizations such as community associations and groups, seniors’ and youth groups, and service clubs.

 The Science Horizons application is aimed at employers.
 Interns do not apply to Science Horizons.
 Interns are hired directly by organizations which have received Science Horizons funding.
 Graduates who are interested in an internship should contact organizations in their area or elsewhere which may be engaged in environmental science and might choose to apply for project internship funding assistance through the Science Horizons program.

-During February and March, potential interns may nevertheless submit an electronic resume to Science Horizons.
-An email address will be provided on the website at that time.
+During February and March, potential interns may nevertheless submit an electronic resume to Science Horizons at Sciencehorizonsemail@example.com.
 These resumes may be shared with organizations at their request if they are unable to find a suitable intern from their own sources.

 Employers should note that potential interns must meet the following eligibility criteria in order to participate in a project which has been approved for Science Horizons funding: